 The Board reviewed the independence of its members considering the independence tests promulgated by the NYSE and has adopted categorical standards to assist it in making its determinations of director independence.
 These categorical standards are attached to this Proxy Statement as Appendix A. The Board has affirmatively determined that Ms. Daniel, Ms. Gillis and each of Messrs.
 Adams, Holden, Jones, Knueppel, Lehman, Sherrill and Stebbins are independent on the basis that they had no relationships with the Company that would be prohibited under the independence standards of the NYSE or in the categorical standards.
 Mr. Pinchuk, our Chairman, President and Chief Executive Officer, is not considered independent.
-An immediate family member of Mr. Holden is an employee of the Company, but is not an executive officer, nor is that individual compensated in an amount requiring disclosure under SEC rules.
+An immediate family member of Mr. Holden is an employee of the Company, but is not an executive officer.
+This individual's total compensation exceeds the disclosure threshold under SEC rules, as disclosed in "Other Information-Transactions with the Company" below.
 This relationship is permitted by the categorical standards and the Board determined that it did not affect Mr. Holden's independence.

-See "Other Information-Transactions with the Company" for information about Snap-on's policies and practices regarding transactions with members of the Board.
+See "Other Information-Transactions with the Company" for information about Snap-on's policies and practices regarding transactions with members of the Board